 If you are living with large, heavy breasts, breast reduction surgery can help you have a happier, more comfortable life.
 The benefits include:

-If you are one of the many women who struggle with the discomfort of overlarge, heavy breasts, you may be a candidate for breast reduction surgery.
+If you are one of the many women who struggle with the discomfort of overlarge, heavy breasts, you may be a candidate for breast reduction.
 In many cases, the surgery is medically necessary, and may be approved by your health insurance if you are living with any of the following symptoms:

 Dr. Parker does not take insurance for breast reduction surgery.
 There may be cases where the surgery is covered by insurance.
 Each insurance carrier has specific guidelines that need to be met prior to determine if breast reduction surgery is a covered medical benefit.
 They will often require 6-12 months of treatment with documentation showing you have exhausted all other options.
 In addition, some may require a certain amount of tissue to be removed from each breast to validate a claim.
 This sometimes does not get you the most aesthetically pleasing results.

-There have been studies that have shown the presence of pathological lesions, including breast cancer, in roughly ten percentage of breast reduction patients, despite careful and diligent preoperative tests, including mammography.
+There have been studies that have shown the presence of pathological lesions, including breast cancer, in roughly ten percent of breast reduction patients, despite careful and diligent preoperative tests, including mammography.
 Once Dr. Parker removes the excess tissue from your breast, the tissue will be processed and is then examined by a pathologist.
 A pathology report will be issued anywhere between 72 hours to a week’s time.

 Every woman has a unique physiology and every breast reduction surgery is customized.
 The incisions are typically the “inverted T,” or “anchor” incision, which allows for access for complete reshaping of the breast tissue.
 The incision is made around the edge of the areola, extending vertically from the areola to the breast crease, and another incision along the crease.
 While any incision leaves a scar, the placement of these incisions will allow you to wear plunging necklines or revealing swimsuit tops with confidence – the scars will be hidden from view, and fade with time.
+Dr. Parker takes into consideration the patients' desires when performing breast reduction surgery at his Las Vegas surgical center.

 It is safe to become pregnant after this surgery but if you plan on breastfeeding you may consider waiting until you are done having children to undergo breast reduction surgery.
 While many women can successfully breastfeed, your ability to do so may be impacted.
 It is normal to lose nipple sensation for a time after your surgery, which could require up to a year to fully restore.